-The Bonds have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, and various bond ordinances adopted by the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter, the County Administrative Code and other related proceedings and determinations.
-In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Bonds, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
-It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Bonds or other County debt.
-For further information regarding NIFA's declaration of a control period, see "LITIGATION and APPENDIX A - INFORMATION ABOUT THE COUNTY - MONITORING AND OVERSIGHT - External - NIFA" herein.
+The Notes have been authorized and are to be issued pursuant to the Constitution and laws of the State including the Local Finance Law, constituting Chapter 33-a of the Consolidated Laws of New York, an ordinance adopted by the Board of Supervisors, the predecessor legislative body to the County Legislature and approved by the County Executive pursuant to the Local Finance Law, the County Charter (the "County Charter"), the County Administrative Code and other related proceedings and determinations.
+In addition, the Nassau County Interim Finance Authority ("NIFA"), created pursuant to the Nassau County Interim Finance Authority Act, codified as Title I of Article 10-D of the State Public Authorities Law (the "NIFA Act"), has approved the issuance of the Notes, as required by the NIFA Act during the control period declared by NIFA on January 26, 2011.
+It is not, however, within NIFA's powers to restrict the County's obligation to pay debt service on the Notes or other County debt.
+For further information regarding NIFA's declaration of a control period, see "LITIGATION and APPENDIX A - INFORMATION ABOUT THE COUNTY- MONITORING AND OVERSIGHT - External - NIFA" herein.

-The Bonds will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page and inside cover page of this Official Statement and herein.
-Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds are being issued to fund various public purposes, including capital projects and judgments and settlements, and to pay costs of issuance.

-The Bonds have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
-The County has pledged its faith and credit for the payment of the principal of and interest on the Bonds, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Bonds and the interest thereon without limitation as to rate or amount.
-The Bonds do not constitute debt of NIFA.
+The Notes will be general obligations of the County, and will be issued, bear interest, mature and be payable as described on the cover page of this Official Statement and herein.
+Interest on the Notes will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Notes have been duly authorized and, when executed and delivered, will constitute legal, valid and binding obligations of the County.
+The County has pledged its faith and credit for the payment of the principal of, and interest on, the Notes, and, unless paid from other sources, the County is authorized to levy on all taxable real property such ad valorem taxes as may be necessary to pay the Notes and the interest thereon without limitation as to rate or amount.